 A more golden yolk doesn’t mean that your chicken is roaming the field eating this stuff though, as food additives can also have the same effect on the color of it.
 Dull egg yolks don’t mean the quality is any less, it just means that this particular hen isn’t chowing down on nettles or even additives.

-Brown eggs are better than white eggs
+Brown eggs VS white eggs

 They have the same amount of protein, fat, cholesterol, and salt.
 There really is very little (if any) difference between a brown egg and a white egg.
 So, if you’re torn between the different colors at the grocery store, just know it won’t make any difference to your meal or the number of nutrients you get!